James T. Kirk: Depiction

-Kelvin Timeline
+Reboot (Kelvin timeline) film series

 The alternate "Kelvin Timeline" reveal different origins for Kirk, the formation of his association with Spock, and how they came to serve together on the Enterprise.
 In this timeline, Kirk is born on a shuttle escaping the starship USS Kelvin as it is attacked by a Romulan ship from the future.
 His father is killed in the attack.
 George and Winona Kirk name their son James Tiberius after his maternal and paternal grandfathers, respectively.

 Although the film treats specific details from Star Trek as mutable, characterizations are meant to "remain the same."
 Kirk is initially portrayed as "a reckless, bar-fighting rebel" who eventually matures.
 According to Pine, the character is "a 25-year-old [who acts like a] 15-year-old" and who is "angry at the world" until he enrolls in Starfleet Academy after being challenged to by Captain Christopher Pike.
 Kirk and Spock clash at Starfleet Academy, but, over the course of the first film, Kirk focuses his "passion and obstinance and the spectrum of emotions" and becomes captain of the Enterprise.
 He is also aided by a meeting with the time-displaced Spock of the original timeline, who inspires Kirk to live up to his full potential after learning about the parallel version of himself and his accomplishments as Captain in the elder Spock's timeline.